SV

 Correct Answer: B. Aristotle

-Aristotle is the Father of Logic for inventing the system of formal reasoning known as syllogism.
-His works on logic, known as the 'Organon', remained the dominant system for centuries.
-He established the rules for identifying valid arguments.
+• **Aristotle** = He is the Father of Logic for inventing the system of formal reasoning known as syllogism. • **'Organon'** — His collected works on logic, titled this, remained the dominant system for centuries. • 💡 Wrong-option analysis: Plato: Greek philosopher, teacher of Aristotle, focused on metaphysics and idealism; Socrates: influential Greek philosopher, focused on ethics; Descartes: French philosopher, Father of Modern Philosophy, known for 'cogito, ergo sum'.

 2